What You Need to Know About Bicycle-Car Accidents in South Carolina

 Bicyclists, be careful on the roads.
 Overall, bicycle riders have a higher risk of injury and death than do motor vehicle drivers, according to the CDC.
 The risks around bicycle accidents are even higher for cyclists on the roads in South Carolina, which SCDOT reports has been one of the most dangerous states for cyclists for a number of years.

-If you regularly ride a bicycle in traffic, here’s what you should know about bicycle-car accidents.
+If you regularly ride a bicycle in traffic, here’s what you should know about bicycle accidents in Greenville.

 Nearly 1 in 3 bicycle accidents involve a car, making bike-car accidents the leading type of bicycle accident.
 Common reasons for bicycle-car accidents include: